Andrew-Philpott/Leetspeak/README.md

   - Input: A
   - Output: A

-- _Spec: The application replace the character E with the number 3._
+- _Spec: The application replaces the character E with the number 3._

   - Input: E
   - Output: 3

-- _Spec: The application replace the character O with the number 0._
+- _Spec: The application replaces the character O with the number 0._

   - Input: O
   - Output: 0

+  - _Spec: The application replaces the capital character I with the number 1._

+  - Input: I
+  - Output: 1

 ## Setup/Installation Requirements